-B. The cons are: It can be quite cumbersome (especially with heavy doors), often times this method requires two people.
+Cons: It can be quite cumbersome (especially with heavy doors), often times this method requires two people.
 It is impossible to add shims from both sides of the door without a second person.

-A. The door frame is much easier to handle with the door intact.
+Pros: The door frame is much easier to handle with the door intact.

-B. The cons are: Often more time consuming as you’ll need to re-install the door to the hinges to square it with the jamb.
+Cons: Often, this will be more time consuming as you’ll need to re-install the door to the hinges to square it with the jamb.

 - Nail through the face of the jamb with 2-1/2 inch finish nails under or into the shims to hold them in place.
 Use a 4 or 6 foot level to check for plumb.

-4. Check the head (top) jamb for square and level with the previously installed hinge side of the door jamb.
+- Check the head (top) jamb for square and level with the previously installed hinge side of the door jamb.
 Shim the middle and attach to the wall with 2-1/2 inch finish nails.

-5. Place shims between the wall and the door frame on the latch side of the door.
+- Place shims between the wall and the door frame on the latch side of the door.
 Start at the top, keeping the reveal or clearances as equal as possible.

 *Tip – Make sure the door unit is flush with the edge of the drywall.

 Trim off any excess shims protruding beyond the walls edge with a utility knife.
 Score both sides, this should allow them to snap off.